croberts/croberts.github.io/project_1_en.md

 #### QUICK TURN

 Change direction while running.
-The animation below could be better.
+The animation below is not great, but it is the general idea.

 ![](Attachments/run_turn.gif)